 Call for dates and times.

-At the office of Assembly Member Daniel O’Donnell, serving New York’s 69th Assembly District (Manhattan Valley, Morningside Heights, Upper West Side and West Harlem), a free legal clinic for tenants is offered once a month.
+At the office of Assembly Member Daniel O’Donnell, serving New York’s 69th Assembly District (Manhattan Valley, Morningside Heights, Upper West Side and West Harlem), information is provided to tenants.

 To receive electronic newsletters, send an email to mailto:firstname.lastname@example.org

 Metropolitan Council on Housing